 Keep in mind: H1 headers are for the title of the post only, so don’t use them within your written content.
 There should only be one H1 header per article.
 You can use as many subheaders (H2 -> H6) as you want, but be sensible about the structure.

 On WordPress, placing text as headers and subheaders is very easy.
 It’s a simple click and selects as shown below:

 The majority of bloggers fail to do this, myself included, and I say this as an SEO expert.

 When we don’t write our posts taking into account keywords, we’re making it difficult to rank for the right search terms.

 Keyword research is not difficult and it helps bring valuable traffic to your site.
-If you’re interested in learning keyword research more in-depth, Backlinko has a cool tutorial.
+If you want to learn more in-depth keyword research, Backlinko has a cool tutorial.